vtta2008/PLM/README.md

 **LIBRARY SUPPORT**

-After years of research and accumulation, I can share you some library which is good for texturing and reference.
+After years of research and accumulation, I can share you some library which is good for texturing and/or reference.

 You will need this for V-ray material preset in maya (VMM for maya).